-"... the day to day duties of a Junior Medical Officer is way more clerical than clinical.
-Furthermore, after spending your week as a discharge summary writing machine, mustering up the energy to ROTE learn for a clinical exam with a pass rate of 14-19% is disheartening."
+"... the day to day duties of a JMO/RMO is way more clerical than clinical.
+Furthermore, after spending your week as a discharge summary writing machine, mustering up the energy to ROTE learn for a clinical OSCE with a pass rate of 14-19% is disheartening."